 The Athena Film Festival at Barnard College Virtual Writers Lab is a creative development workshop for emerging women writers held in partnership with the Stephens College MFA in TV and Screenwriting.
 Applicants must submit a project that includes a woman or women characters in a leadership role or position at the center of the story.
 Projects must be a pilot (no more than 60 pages).
 Eligible writers have not had a tv script produced within the past 10 years.

-The Athena Film Festival Virtual Writers Lab provides women identified storytellers with training, skills, and a robust supportive network.
-Participants will be paired with experienced writers for one-on-one mentoring sessions, and they will also take part in a mock television writers room.
+The Virtual Writers Lab provides women storytellers with creative feedback, pitch training, and a robust supportive network.
+Participants will have multiple one-on-one mentoring sessions with experienced writers and industry experts, as well as participate in peer-to-peer sessions.

 ELIGIBILITY & REQUIREMENTS

 -Projects must have a woman (girl) or women character(s) in leadership role(s) or position(s).
 Projects from all genres are accepted, we look for stories about women from all racial, ethnic, socioeconomic, and cultural groups;

 -Writers who are women, non-binary, and gender non-conforming are eligible to apply; Projects with more than one writer may be considered as long as all writers identify as women, non-binary, or gender non-conforming;

 -Writers cannot have had a pilot that was picked up within the past 10 years - Projects must have been completed before January 1, 2011;

 -Projects (pilots) must be written in English and no more than 60 pages;

 -If chosen as a finalist, you will be asked to submit the answers to additional questions;